Solar-network/docs/docs/releases/README.md

 ### Changelog

-The official changelog of Swipechain Core is hosted in the [core repository](https://github.com/Swipechain/swipechain-core/blob/master/CHANGELOG.md).
+The official changelog of Solar Core is hosted in the [core repository](https://github.com/solar-network/solar-core/blob/master/CHANGELOG.md).

 ## Channels